sbxg/sbxg/README.md

 - `build-essential` tools (to compile the kernel and u-boot),
 - autotools programs (such as autoreconf, autoconf, ...) needed to compile genimage.
-- [subcomponent][5], which is a rust tool to download the components.
-It is a packaged cargo crate, and therefore can be installed from cargo (`cargo install subcomponent`).

 To make installation of these dependencies easier, scripts are made available in the `utils/` directory.
 Select the one that matches your distribution, and